Why Should a Wellington Landlord Pick You?

 Oftentimes tenants who do not put their best foot forward won’t be accepted by the landlord.
 Unlike a seller who has zero vested interest in their home after they sell it a landlord maintains ownership after the tenant moves in, so they want to make sure they pick a great tenant.

 A few weeks ago I received an offer on one of my rental listings and unfortunately, it did not scream “pick me, pick me.”

-1. The prospective tenants offered 17% less than list price
+1. The prospective tenants offered 17% less than the list price.

-Without hesitation the landlord turned the offer down.
-Side note: The median list to rent price for an annual unfurnished rental in Wellington Florida this year is 100%, meaning tenants are paying full asking price.
+Without hesitation, the landlord turned the offer down.
+Side note: The median list to rent price for an annual unfurnished rental in Wellington Florida this year is 100%, meaning tenants are paying the full asking price.

 If you are looking to rent a home in Wellington Florida don’t leave the prospective landlord wondering why they should pick you, let them know why.